 “True,” said Jason.
 “There are things we can do without money.
 We could make her something.”

 “That would be good,” said Annie.
 “We know she loves flowers, trees and animals.”

 “Let’s make her a big poster,” said Jason.
-“We could draw flowers, trees and animals.”
+“We could draw some flowers, trees and animals on it.”

 “Why don’t we show her some flowers, trees and animals?” asked Annie.

 “That is a good idea,” said Jason.
 “We could take Mother on a nature walk.”

 “We can show her where the deer are,” said Jason.
 “Mother would love that.”

 Mother Elf came into the kitchen and saw the look of excitement on Jason and Annie’s faces.

 “What are you two up to?” asked Mother Elf.